 Musandam IPP background

-Oman Power and Water Procurement Company (OPWP) appointed advisors, including Ernst and Young (Financial), Curtis Mallet-Prevost (Legal), Poyry, and Worley Parsons (Technical) to conduct a feasibility study to develop a new gas-fired power plant in December 2011.
+Oman Power and Water Procurement Company (OPWP) appointed advisors, including Ernst and Young for financial, Curtis Mallet-Prevost for legal, and Poyry as well as Worley Parsons for technical, to conduct a feasibility study to develop a new gas-fired power plant in December 2011.

 The pre-qualification process for engineering, procurement and construction (EPC) contractors was concluded in April 2013.
 A power purchase agreement (PPA) was signed with OPWP and a natural gas supply agreement was approved with the Oman Ministry of Oil and Gas in August 2015.